b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### Context ?
-- huge project with 50+ developers
+- 👥 Huge project with 50+ developers
-- one production release per sprint
+- 🚀 One production release per sprint<!-- .element: class="fragment" -->
-- ~= 1 million daily page views.
+- 📈 ~= 1 million daily page views<!-- .element: class="fragment" -->

 #### Deployment metrics
+🤓
 ---
 - I'm gonna show some graphes, that i re-drew myself
 - cause at the time i was to dumb to take screenshots